Discerning views about the digiterati

 Sometimes we just want to sit back and be the audience for a while.

 I don’t know what to make of the iPad because I haven’t held one in my hands and played with it.
 But this might be the invention that gets my 74-year-old mother to ditch her badly outdated WebTV (yes, she still has WebTV!) to surf and check e-mail more easily and conveniently.

 Not everything that comes on the market is designed for the “thought leaders,” those so offended by what the iPad represents that in one instance shipping the “Bizarro Trojan Horse” back to Apple was the only appropriate thing to do.

 Their certitude and bluster is no different than that of tough-minded literary and restaurant critics.
 Maybe they’ll be right about the iPad.

 But I do find it ironic that those who like to snort at middle-brow technology users have given up on something before it’s been widely sold, or has undergone upgrades and improvements.

 Perhaps I’ve been following the digiterati long enough to be better able to discern when they’re dispensing something of value and when they’re just full of hot air.

-But when far too many of them sound like overgrown, impulsive, perpetually disappointed teenage boys — not many females here — I tend to think what what they’re serving up is more of the latter.Explore posts in the same categories: culture, technology comment below, or link to this permanent URL from your own site.
+But when far too many of them sound like overgrown, impulsive, perpetually disappointed teenage boys — not many females here — I tend to think what what they’re serving up is more of the latter.culture, technology comment below, or link to this permanent URL from your own site.